SCons/scons/.github/issue_template.md

 * How you installed SCons
 * What Platform are you on?
 (Linux/Windows and which version)
 * How to reproduce your issue?
 Please include a small self contained reproducer.
 Likely a SConstruct should do for most issues.
+* Link to SCons Users thread discussing your issue.